-This section outlines the sampling process used during the 2018 Rhode Island Health Insurance Survey.
-The sampling process consisted of two stages with three sampling strata designed to meet overall statewide targets and specific targets for lower income residents.
+This section outlines the sampling process used during the 2020 Rhode Island Health Insurance Survey.
+The sampling process consisted of two stages with sampling strata designed to gather representative data statewide and to specifically target lower income, African American, Asian, and Hispanic residents.